Uruguay's moderate election race bucks trend of regional political divides

 Workers of the electoral court prepare to distribute voting materials for the upcoming general election, in Montevideo, Uruguay, October 25, 2024.
 REUTERS/Mariana Greif

-MONTEVIDEO (Reuters) - Voters in South America's laid-back Uruguay, known for its beaches, legalized marijuana and stability, will head to the polls on Sunday in an election race between moderates that is a far cry from the political hostility in most of its neighbors.
+MONTEVIDEO (Reuters) -Voters in Uruguay, known for its beaches, legalized marijuana and stability, went to the polls on Sunday in an election race between moderates that contrasted with the polarized politics in many other Latin American countries.

-The country of 3.4 million people will vote for its next president and lawmakers, with pollsters predicting a likely run-off will be needed in November.
-More tense are plebiscite votes on divisive pension reforms and boosting police powers.
+The nation of 3.4 million was voting for its next president and lawmakers, with pollsters predicting a run-off will likely be needed in November.
+Simultaneous referendums on pension reform and boosting police powers were more divisive.

 But unlike sharp right-left divides in Argentina, Brazil or Mexico, Uruguay's political arena is relatively tension-free, with significant overlap between the major conservative and liberal coalitions taking some of the sting out of the result.